-Before taking your app, prototype, or minimal viable product to market, you need to make sure that you have dotted all your i’s and crossed all your t’s when it comes to both development and marketing.
+Before taking your app to market, make sure that you have dotted all your i’s and crossed all your t’s when it comes to both development and marketing.

 There is no nightmare fuel as potent as that of working so hard to release your digital venture only to trip up on little mistakes right as you reach the finish line.
 Bad performance, glitchy features, and even poor text choices can impact your downloads and rating.